christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 The Aryans were the broader confederation of Indo-Iranian clans—the horse-riding, chariot-using pastoralists who spread from the Pontic-Caspian Steppe into Europe, Anatolia, and South Asia.
 They were the ethnic and linguistic foundation of the ancient world.
 The Asii were the ruling caste.
 Roman historian Justin in 'Liber Historiarum Philippicarum' makes this explicit: "The Asii were the reges—the kings—of the Tochari.
 The Tochari and Sakaraucae were Aryan/Iranian peoples.
 The Asii ruled them".

+The Asii established a Satrapy System—a network of regional viceroys, each governing a distinct province under the suzerainty of the Steppe core.
+Every "ancient" civilization was a satrapy.

 The Asii/Asiani/Asioi and the Alani are the same people with regional names.
 Ptolemy (fl.
 127-148 AD) records that one of the Alan tribes in the vicinity of the Don was called the Asaioi—the ancestors of the modern Ossetians (https://jis.ut.ac.ir/article_76722.html).
 The name Alan is an Iranian dialectal form of the Old Iranian word Aryāna, which means "Aryan".
 The Alans (the western branch of the Asii) were the same people carrying the same "As" title westward.

+The title of the supreme governor was always some variation of As-Sar ("Lord-King"), which became Asar (Egyptian Osiris), Aesar (Etruscan, meaning "God"), Kaesar (Greek rendering, later Latinized to Caesar), Kaiser, Tsar, Shah—all deriving from the same Scythian root.

+This was not a series of separate "ancient civilizations."
+It was a global empire administered through a unified linguistic, genetic, and theological framework.

+The Yuezhi / Tocharians (Central Asia/China)

+Yuezhi = Asii: The Chinese "Yuezhi" is a transcription of the Scythian self-designation "Asii" or "Asiani".
+Asii → Iulii: The "As" root, meaning "lord", is the core.
+When the Asii migrated westward, the name was rendered in Latin as "Iulii"—the people of the "As" lords.
+Iulii → Julius: The name "Iulius" is simply the Latin rendering of the same root.

 The Asii were also the Tocharians.
 Tocharian A and Tocharian B are two extinct Indo-European languages found in manuscripts from the Tarim Basin, mostly 5th–8th centuries CE, preserved by desert aridity.
 They were not called Tocharian by their speakers.
 Modern scholars named them after the Greek Tokharoi, Sanskrit Tukhāra/Tushāra, Old Persian Tuxāri- — a term that itself goes back to Tarkhu-As, “Ruler-As” (Tarkhu is the storm-god title (Hittite Tarḫunna, Etruscan Tarquin)).
 The speakers called themselves Ārśi (Tocharian A) which is almost certainly Arsi = Asii, and Kuśi or Kuśiññe (Tocharian B) - possibly the same root as Kushan.
 This is not a speculative link.
 It is a self-designation, written in their own language, recovered from sealed desert sites far from any Renaissance or Vatican scriptorium.

+Tochari	(Bactria)

+The Kushan Empire (1st-3rd c.
+CE) claimed descent from the Yuezhi.
+Their title for king was Shaonano Shao—"King of Kings"—a direct translation of the Bosporan Basileus Basileon and the Achaemenid Xšāyaθiya Xšāyaθiyānām.

+The Greek Tokharoi, Sanskrit Tukhāra/Tushāra, and Old Persian Tuxāri- all go back to Tarkhu-As, meaning "Ruler-As" (Tarkhu is the storm-god title, as in Hittite Tarḫunna, Etruscan Tarquin).

+Aššuwa (Anatolia/Western Asia Minor)

 The Aššuwa of Hittite records are the exact same political and military entity, only located in Anatolia because the "Hittite" empire was a regional satrapy of the Asii hegemony.
 The name Aššuwa is simply the Hittite/Anatolian rendering of the Scythian self-designation As.
 The Hittite suffix -wa or -uwa is a gentilic, meaning "Land of the As" or "People of the As".
 It is linguistically identical in function to the Iranian suffix -ii (Asii = People of As).
 Thus, Aššuwa = Asii.
 They are the exact same ethnonym with different grammatical endings.
 The capital of Aššuwa was Troy.
 A Hittite king of Wilusa (Troy) was named Alaksandu of Wilusa and he predated Alexander the Great by 800 years proving Alexander was a title of a Asii king.
 When the gens Iulia claimed descent from Aeneas of Troy, they were not inventing a myth.
 They were preserving a dynastic memory: they were the Italian branch of the Aššuwa-Asii imperial caste.
 The Trojan War was not a Greek conquest.
 It was a civil war within the Asii confederation—the western (Achaean/Greek) Asii against the Anatolian (Trojan).

-Yuezhi = Asii: The Chinese "Yuezhi" is a transcription of the Scythian self-designation "Asii" or "Asiani".
-Asii → Iulii: The "As" root, meaning "lord", is the core.
-When the Asii migrated westward, the name was rendered in Latin as "Iulii"—the people of the "As" lords.
-Iulii → Julius: The name "Iulius" is simply the Latin rendering of the same root.
+The Hyksos (Egypt)

+The name "Hyksos" is not a tribal name.
+It is a Greek rendering of the Egyptian title hekau khasut—"rulers of foreign (mountainous) lands".
+The Hyksos were originally called Haq-Shasu—"Princes/Rulers of the Shasu" and Shasu is a linguistic variant of Asu/As—the very root of Asii.
+They were "Kings of the As".
+The six Hyksos kings were named Salatis, Beon, Apachnas, Apophis, Jannas, and Asses, with only two now carrying the As title.
+The Hyksos king Apophis/Apepi (the fourth king in the list) is named after Apophis—the great serpent of chaos in Egyptian mythology.

+They were Asii pharaohs who ruled Egypt during the Second Intermediate Period.
+They called themselves heqa khasut on their seals and a monumental doorjamb from Avaris.
+The pyramids were not tombs for Semitic kings; they were solar-resurrection machines—massive kurgans built to ensure the Dragon King's ascent to the heavens.

+The Hyksos were expelled from Egypt around 1550 BC, but they did not vanish—they retreated to their steppe heartland, where they eventually became the Mitanni, the Kassites, and later the Scythians.

+Sargon of Akkad (Mesopotamia)

+Sargon of Akkad—a name that decodes to Sar-Gon ("King of the Serpent")—was an Asii viceroy.
+The Kassite Dynasty (c.
+1595–1155 BC) were Aryan rulers of Babylon
+.
+The Assyrians were for a period vassals of the Mitanni kings, who had Aryan names and worshipped Vedic deities.

+The Mitanni Kingdom (Syria/Mesopotamia)

+The Mitanni—Aryan horse lords in Syria—worshipped Vedic gods: Mitra, Varuna, Indra, and Nasatya.
+A Mitanni-Hittite treaty from around 1400 BC invokes these deities.
+The empire stretched from the Mediterranean to the Indus.
+These were Asii administrative arms, enforcing the center's will through a network of chariot-riding warrior elites

+Vedic India (Indus Valley)

 They ruled India as the Aseni, Osii, and Asoi—the Kshatriya (Aśvaka) caste.
 Sanskrit texts (Pāṇini, Mahabharata, Puranas) confirm the Aśvaka, Aśvayana, and Aśvakāyana as horse-warrior clans.

+Ateas the Scythian (Macedon/Thrace)

+Ateas (c.
+429 BC – 339 BC) was described in Greek and Roman sources as the most powerful king of Scythia.
+His name decodes as Ata-as—"Father-As" or "Forefather of the Asii"—the same root as Asander, Asinder, and Attila.

+Ateas was also Artaxerxes II Mnemon of Persia, Amyntas III of Macedon, Nectanebo II of Egypt, and Evagoras I of Cyprus.
+His "death" in battle against Philip II of Macedon (339 BC) was a succession ritual—a staged combat to transfer the "Mandate of the Dragon".
+Philip II was not Ateas's enemy; he was his designated successor and son.

+Scandinavia (The Aesir)

 The religious book of Scandinavia, Prose Edda, written by Snorri Sturluson, mentions that the ancient inhabitants of Scandinavia were Asi people who came to that land from Asirgarh in 500 BCE and their leader was Odin (Proto-Germanic Wōðanaz (Wod-As)).
 The title "Oado" appears on Indo-Scythian coins, particularly Kanishka I. Oado is the Bactrian form of Vāta/Vāyu (both mean wind/fury).
 Vāta/Vāta‑deva is the Indo‑Iranian wind/fury deity.
 Wōðanaz (Odin) and Vāta (Oado) are dialectal pronunciations of the same PIE root.
 The Norse sagas claim Odin "died" and was "resurrected" as different kings.
 This is not mythology; it is the avatar transfer protocol.

+The Roxolani / Alans (Eastern Europe)

 The Roxolani (-olani = - alani) were also a branch of the same tribe.
 Historian George Vernadsky suggested that the name Rocas (a tribe conquered by the Ostrogoths in the 4th century) may be a corruption of Ruxs-As—"Light-Asii".
 The Rosomoni, mentioned by Roman historian Jordanes, may also be related, interpreted as the "Ros Men".
 The name "Rus" is not a Viking invention.
 It is the Asii self-designation—the "Shining Asii" who later gave their name to the Russians.
 The Roxolani are the bridge between the ancient Asii and the modern Russian people.